brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 ## Development Backlog

+### **COMPLETED: Design & Implement Asset Liquidation (Endogenous Money V1)**

+This sprint successfully designed the foundational architecture for transferable assets and endogenous money.
+The core achievement is a new, self-contained agent capability, `ConvertDepositToSugarAction`, which allows an agent to liquidate its `DEMAND_DEPOSIT` contracts to raise physical sugar for other economic activities, such as funding an investment.

+This was a major architectural step, establishing the patterns for all future asset transfers.

+*   **DONE:** Designed a generic, extensible **Transaction Manifest** architecture (`transactions.py`) composed of `TransferLeg`s.
+This separates the *description* of a trade from its *execution* and is capable of handling any future asset type.
+*   **DONE:** Upgraded the **Central Ledger** with two distinct, authoritative bookkeeping methods on the `model`:
+    *   `split_contract`: For when a trade requires splitting a contract into multiple smaller ones (the "Retire and Create" pattern).
+    *   `transfer_contract_ownership`: A simpler method for when an entire contract is transferred whole, which updates the `creditor_id` and all necessary ledger indexes.
+*   **DONE:** Enhanced the `Contract` object to support **lineage tracking** (`parent_contract_id`, `child_contract_ids`), creating a full audit trail for all split and transfer operations.
+*   **DONE:** Implemented the full logic for the `ConvertDepositToSugarAction`, a new "enabler" action that fits perfectly into the existing `Strategy` engine.
+*   **DONE:** The action's "brain" (`find_best_instance` method) uses a sophisticated but simple **"No-Split-First" greedy heuristic**.
+The agent iteratively finds the best possible trade it can make with its neighbors, prioritizing using up small, whole deposits over being forced to split larger ones.

 ### **COMPLETED: Implement Demand Deposits**

 This sprint successfully introduced a demand deposit facility, allowing agents to place surplus sugar with other agents acting as "banks."
 This was a major step towards creating a more complex financial system.